Family Demands Answers After Wheelchair Ramps For Son With Cerebral Palsy Stolen From South Philadelphia Home

 College Possible Helping Hundreds Of Philadelphia-Area High School Students Take Leap Of Faith Into Higher Education

-Even with the tremendous setback, Tina says Dominic doesn’t let things like this get him down.
+Even with the tremendous setback, Tina says Domenic doesn’t let things like this get him down.

 “Even when he’s upset, he never complains,” she said.
 “He’s my angel, this is my hero over here.”